Wild Edge Brush Clearing

 Yes!
 We’ll come to your property, walk the area with you, discuss your goals for the land, and provide a written quote at no charge.
 This helps us give you an accurate price and ensures we understand exactly what you need.

 Yes — invasive species removal is one of the most common reasons Central Ohio property owners call us.
 Amur honeysuckle, multiflora rose, autumn olive, and callery pear (Bradford pear) have taken over woodlands and fence lines across Knox, Licking, and Delaware counties.
-Our forestry mulcher grinds these plants down to the root crown in a single pass, which is far more effective than cutting alone since many invasive species resprout aggressively from stumps.
+Our forestry mulcher grinds these plants down to the root crown, which is far more effective than cutting alone since many invasive species resprout aggressively from stumps.
 Ohio banned the sale of callery pear trees in 2023 due to how invasive they’ve become — if you have wild-growing pear thickets on your property, mulching is the most efficient removal method.

 Absolutely.
 Many Knox County and Licking County landowners use forestry mulching to improve their hunting property.
 We can create food plot openings in wooded areas, clear shooting lanes, and establish edge habitat — the transition zones between forest and open areas that white-tailed deer, wild turkey, and other game species prefer.
 Selectively removing invasive understory also promotes native browse plants and allows oak, hickory, and other mast-producing trees to regenerate, improving long-term habitat quality.